How to choose between the Fitbit Versa and Apple Watch

-The Fitbit Versa is like if you took the Ionic, gave it a slimmer body and prettier design and dropped its price.
+The Versa is like if you took the Fitbit Ionic ($299.95 at Dell Home), gave it a slimmer body and prettier design -- and dropped its price.
 It also costs $50 less than the cheapest Apple Watch model, the Series 1, or $130 less than the Series 3.
-(In the UK, the Versa is £50 less than the Apple Watch Series 1 and in Australia, $60 less.)
+(In the UK, the Versa is £50 less than the Apple Watch Series 1 ($256.76 at Amazon.com) and in Australia, AU$60 less.)

 So, how do you choose between the Fitbit Versa and the Apple Watch 3?

-We, CNET's Vanessa Hand Orellana and Lexy Savvides, wore them both for about a week side by side to figure out which best fit our needs.
+CNET's Vanessa Hand Orellana and Lexy Savvides wore them both for about a week side by side to figure out which best fit our needs.

 Design and durability